Things I miss about Tampa

 5. The Tampa Theatre – A historical landmark building, a renovated 1920s movie theater, the Tampa theater offers all sorts of independent and off beat movies and oldies.
 It also has an old-time organ which is played by an organist before the movie.

 6. Independent movies – On that note, the Tampa Bay Area has multiple theaters that offer indie, foreign, and limited-release movies.
-Baton Rouge has an indie movie maybe once a month.

-9. Bougainvillaes – Beautiful flowering bushes in all sorts of colors.
+9. Bougainvillea – Beautiful flowering bushes in all sorts of colors.
 They are in a dead heat with the crepe myrtle in Louisiana.
 They are lush and tropical whereas crepe myrtle are more flouncy and southern.

 Leave a Reply